7c6f434c/rfcs/rfcs/0078-configuration-file-generators.md

 [summary]: #summary

-Provide the configuration file generation functionality separately from NixOS as a whole, and with scoped use of the module system.
+Provide the configuration file generation functionality separately from NixOS as a whole, and using the module system without the global namespace.

 # Motivation
 [motivation]: #motivation